tylerjcw/KeyChord/README.md

 - #### Constructor

     `KeyChord(timeout?, args*)`
     - `timeout` : The default timeout (in seconds) for user input, optional.
-Defaults to 3.
+Defaults to 3 seconds.
     - `args*` : List of Key - Command Mappings (same syntax as Map or Map.Call).
 If no `args*` are passed, the KeyChord will be empty.

 - #### Properties